tshepang/blog/content/The Score (1996).md

 +++

-Second only to *Doggystyle* in the rank of the best hip-hop albums, it has only one blight\...
+Second only to *Doggystyle* in the rank of the best hip-hop albums, it has only one blight...
 No Woman, No Cry.

 Following are the excellent tracks: